giangm9/CrawlerAndValidator/README.txt

 Included:
 All source files(.py):
-- AVcrawler.py
+- AVcrawler.py			Crawl daily information from https://otx.alienvault.com/browse
-- CymonCrawler.py
+- CymonCrawler.py		Crawl daily information from https://cymon.io
-- DBHelper.py
+- DBHelper.py			Store and get information
-- DailyCrawler.py
+- DailyCrawler.py		Call to crawl either AVcrawler.py or CymonCrawler.py or both.
-- ShowProgess.py
-- VirusTotalValidater.py
+- VirusTotalValidater.py	Validate information crawled from https://www.virustotal.com.
-- __init__.py
-- setup.py
+- setup.py			Install project

 This project use python 2.7 and beatifulsoup to crawl information from https://otx.alienvault.com/browse, https://cymon.io and it parse out usefull information.
 Also, the project validate information at https://www.virustotal.com and store the information by MongoDB.